h2tc-roboticsx/h2tc-roboticsx.github.io/tools.md

 We use Unity 3D (2022.3.17) to demostrate the retargeting.
 Plese check the [tutorial video](https://www.youtube.com/watch?v=BEZHVYk6Fa4) first, then you can follow the following steps: <br>
 <!-- 1.
 Model rigging: give an artist a mesh model, ask him to bound the mesh vertices to bones (it is called rigging in graphics) -->

-1. Model rigging: given a mesh model, bound the mesh vertices to bones <br>
+&ensp; 1.
+Model rigging: given a mesh model, bound the mesh vertices to bones <br>
-2. Specifying the corresponding skeleton joints between rigged model A and B: Unity 3D automatically solves it after setting the rigged models as `humanoid` in `animation type`.  <br>
+&ensp; 2.
+Specifying the corresponding skeleton joints between rigged model A and B: Unity 3D automatically solves it after setting the rigged models as `humanoid` in `animation type`.  <br>
-3. Animation: please follow the above tutorial video.
+&ensp; 3.
+Animation: please follow the above tutorial video.
 The animation algothrim used in Unity 3D is [Linear Blend Skinning (LBS)](http://graphics.cs.cmu.edu/courses/15-466-f17/notes/skinning.html).  <br>

 Four examples of motion construction and re-targeting using our dataset are shown below: <br>